Office Finance UK

 Can I get an office mortgage for a serviced or flexible workspace investment?

 Yes, but the lender pool is smaller.
 Serviced offices with short-term licences rather than formal leases are assessed differently from conventionally let offices.
-Some lenders treat them as operating businesses rather than pure property investments, which affects how the income is assessed.
+Some lenders treat them as operating businesses rather than pure property investments, which affects how the income is assessed and which lenders will consider the transaction.

 What EPC rating do I need for an office mortgage?